Dementia due to metabolic causesChronic brain - metabolic; Mild cognitive - metabolic; MCI - metabolic

 - Loss of ability to interact

-- Pneumonia, urinary tract infections, and skin infections
+urinary tract infections

-- Symptoms of the underlying problem (such as loss of sensation due to a nerve injury in vitamin B12 deficiency)
+- Symptoms of the underlying problem (such as loss of sensation due to a nerve injury from vitamin B12 deficiency)

 When to Contact a Medical Professional

-Call for an appointment if symptoms get worse or continue.
+Call for an appointment with your health care provider if symptoms get worse or continue.
 Go to the emergency room or call the local emergency number (such as 911) if there is a sudden change in mental status or a life-threatening emergency.

-Treating the metabolic disorder may reduce the risk of developing this type of dementia.
+Treating the underlying cause may reduce the risk for metabolic dementia.